ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 ## Padding

-Plaintext Messages support arbitrary length padding.
-Clients and servers MAY pad HTTP messages as needed to hide metadata leakage through ciphertext length.
+Binary HTTP messages support padding of any length by adding zero-valued bytes to the end of messages; see {{BINARY}}.
+Messages can be padded to hide metadata leakage through ciphertext length.

+Clients and oblivious request resources MUST validate that padding contains only zero-valued bytes.

 # Responsibility of Roles {#trust}